 How Long After Bankruptcy Can I Buy a Home?

 Chapter 7 bankruptcy is the most prevalent kind of bankruptcy.
 A judge takes away your qualified debts via a Chapter 7 bankruptcy.
 However, your credit will suffer as well.
-To qualify for a conventional loan following a Chapter 7 bankruptcy, you must wait at least 4 years after the court discharges or dismisses your bankruptcy.
+To qualify for a conventional mortgage loan following a Chapter 7 bankruptcy, you must wait at least 4 years after the court discharges or dismisses your bankruptcy.

 A restructuring of your debts is part of a Chapter 13 bankruptcy.
 If you file for Chapter 13 bankruptcy, you may be required to make regular payments to your creditors.
 It has less impact on your credit score and allows you to maintain your assets.
-Even though a Chapter 13 bankruptcy is less severe than a Chapter 7, most lenders still need a waiting period.
+Even though a Chapter 13 bankruptcy is less severe than a Chapter 7, most lenders still have a waiting period.

 How Long After Bankruptcy Can You Get a Mortgage?